zhouyangstrath/CABLEX_API/source/basic-operation.rst

 Basic Operation
 ===============

-Here is an example for how the workflow of CABLEX looks like and the detailed explanation and case settings is shown as follows:
+Here is a show case for how the workflow of CABLEX looks like and the detailed explanation and case settings is shown as follows:

 Loading Space 1
 ---------------

-The aim of LS1 is to find out the basic pass zone for lazy wave configurations under norminal conditions.
+The aim of LS1 is to find out the basic green zone for lazywave configurations design with no offsets(Norminal),

+**Details of LS1**
 ::

     Static